lisamurphy788/mytaxfreeshopping/README.md

 ![imageofgooglefonts](readmeimages/googlefontsimage.PNG)</details>

  #### Colors
-- The main color throughout the website is a purple #5E17EB.
-I used the color picker from the logo i created to find the #5E17EB.
-I used css gradient to create some nice radial gradient.
+- The main color throughout the website is purple #5E17EB.
+I used the color picker from the logo I created to find the #5E17EB.
+I used CSS gradient to create some nice radial gradients.
 <details>
 <summary>CSS Gradient</summary>